REFERENCE GUIDE

 • Step 1 — Identify the device: Determine the type (B, C, D, or fuse) and rating of the protective device for the circuit.
 Check the front of the MCB or RCBO.

-• Step 2 — Find the table: Use Table 41.2 for BS 3036 fuses, Table 41.3 for Type B MCBs, Table 41.4 for Type C or D MCBs.
+• Step 2 — Find the table: Use Table 41.2 for fuses at 0.4 s, Table 41.3 for circuit-breakers — every curve, B, C and D, is in that one table — and Table 41.4 for fuses at 5 s.
 Use the 0.4 s column for final circuits or the 5 s column for distribution circuits.

 • Step 3 — Apply the 0.8 factor: Multiply the tabulated value by 0.8.
 This gives the maximum Zs your measured value should not exceed when testing at ambient temperature.